yzha0867/yzha0867_9103_tut1/README.md

 ## Part 1: Imaging Technique Inspiration
 **Chosen Technique:** Thermal Imaging — Inspired by Russian artist *Ivan Pokidyshev* (2022, Instagram series)

+### Overview
-Ivan Pokidyshev's **thermal-imaging paintings** transform human figures into glowing silhouettes within darkness, using *gradients of red, orange, and yellow* to represent emotion and energy.
+Ivan Pokidyshev's **thermal-imaging paintings** transform human figures into glowing silhouettes within darkness, using *gradients of red, orange, and yellow* to visualise emotion and energy.

+### Inspiration & Application
-I am inspired by his approach of **replacing physical form with visual heat and movement**, and I aim to integrate this metaphor of *warmth and perception* into my own digital work.
+I am inspired by his approach of **replacing physical form with visual heat and movement**, and I aim to integrate this metaphor of *warmth and perception* into our own digital work.

-By visualising **"energy flow"** through colour transitions and luminance, this technique offers a powerful method for expressing *rhythm, emotion, and abstract presence* through code-based visualisation.
+By visualising **"energy flow"** through colour transitions and luminance, this technique offers a powerful method for expressing:

+- *Rhythm* — capturing movement through colour variation.
+- *Emotion* — translating warmth and light into expressive gradients.
+- *Abstract presence* — reducing physical form into heat-based motion patterns.

 **Example Images:**